Pronunciation and intonation in English

 Preparation

-The trainer will send you a preparatory exercise before the beginning of the first class.
+The trainer will send you information about a preparatory assignment (short audio recording) to be submitted one week before the first class.

 Learning outcomes